casual-simulation/aux-cli/README.md

             }

    * Modify the values of "ssid" and "psk" to a local network name and it's password.
 Make sure to save the file.
+   * Create another file named "userconf" if you want the default user `pi` and default password `raspberry` and put it in the root of the MicroSD pi:$6$ZqM3kgIcLwgAE9./$q4H1ifcn3V2wvzoRPBXxw7/ghLzFCkyWh7LTjuL0R8tJwAleBe6KSyf4mPn.hKdKBRkUWueaKMK/3rMILclDP0

 3. Setup the Raspberry Pi
    * Put the MicroSD card into the Raspberry Pi